Compensation for Recreational Boating Injuries

 Farah & Farah would like to consult with you on your Florida boating accident injury.
 Farah & Farah is familiar with maritime law, a branch of the law that requires special expertise to navigate.
 Not only is the investigation process different than a case on dry land, but your law firm must understand maritime personal injuries.

-If you have been injured or a love one has been injured or killed in a boating collision, call Farah & Farah at (800) 533-3555 to receive a complementary consultation on maritime law and the legal options of your case.
+If you have been injured or a loved one has been injured or killed in a boating collision, call Farah & Farah at 855-797-9899 to receive a complimentary consultation on maritime law and the legal options of your case.
 We can make sure you receive the medical care you need.